bloominstituteoftechnology/The-C-Programming-Language/lessons/c-pointers/README.md

 	/* This is a comment */

 	int a = 12;
-	int *p = a; // Declaring a variable, * means this is a pointer variable
+	int *p = &a; // Declaring a variable, * means this is a pointer variable

 	*p = 99;    // Dereference, manipulating object p points to, a